Types of Real Estate Fraud: What SFR, MFR, and MLS Operators Need to Be Preventing

 Title Fraud and Seller Impersonation

 Title fraud, also called deed fraud or home title theft, involves forging or fraudulently obtaining signatures on deeds or other instruments that transfer ownership of real property without the true owner's knowledge.
-Seller impersonation is a related scheme in which criminals impersonate property owners, often of vacant, absentee-owned, or investment properties , to sell or mortgage the asset and divert the proceeds.
+Seller impersonation is a related scheme in which criminals impersonate property owners, often of vacant, absentee-owned, or investment properties, to sell or mortgage the asset and divert the proceeds.

-The FBI's Boston Division has documented a steady increase in quitclaim deed fraud and reports an approximate 500% increase in vacant land fraud over recent years, driven by scammers using publicly accessible property records to convincingly impersonate owners.
+The FBI's Boston Division has warned of a steady increase in quitclaim deed fraud and an approximate 500% increase in vacant land fraud over recent years, driven by scammers using publicly accessible property records to convincingly impersonate owners.
 For SFR and MFR portfolios with remote, vacant, or land-banked assets, fraudulent transfers can disrupt rent collection, insurance coverage, and financing plans.
 For MLS participants, listing a property that has been subject to undiscovered deed fraud can expose brokers and agents to disputes from both defrauded owners and purchasers once the fraud surfaces.

 Wire Fraud and Business Email Compromise